 Clean Beer Lines AND Dispense Quality Beer

-Foamy draft beer can be caused by the build up of bacteria, yeast, mold, and beer stones within a beer line.
+Foamy draft beer can be caused by the build-up of bacteria, yeast, mold, and beer stones within a beer line.
 Un-clean beer lines lower the quality and taste of beer.
-It is important to regularly clean beer lines, faucets, and keg couplers to ensure the dispense of high quality beer.
+It is important to clean beer lines, faucets regularly, and keg couplers to ensure the dispense of high-quality beer.

-Micro Matic's beer line cleaning kits help in maintaining the sanitary level of your equipment and ensure the dispense of fresh tasting quality beer.
-Download Instructions on Beer Line Cleaning and check out our Beer Line Cleaning Kit Portfolio.
+Micro Matic's beer line cleaning kits help maintain the sanitary level of your equipment and ensure the dispense of fresh-tasting quality beer.

-The simple process of cleaning takes only a few minutes and is easily accomplished by use of either a hand pumped cleaning bottle or pressurized cleaning bottle.
-This process involves pumping water mixed with cleaning chemical into the beer line and letting it soak for the time prescribed by the chemical manufacturer.
-Then thoroughly flushing the beer line with water to remove all traces of the cleaning chemical.
+The simple cleaning process takes only a few minutes and is easily accomplished by using either a hand-pumped cleaning bottle or a pressurized cleaning bottle.
+This process involves pumping water mixed with cleaning chemicals into the beer line and letting it soak for the time prescribed by the chemical manufacturer.
+Then thoroughly flush the beer line with water to remove all traces of the cleaning chemical.

-The last and most often overlooked step is to soak the keg coupler and faucet in water with cleaning chemical then brush them clean with a cleaning brush and rinse them clean with water.
+The last and most often overlooked step is to soak the keg coupler and faucet in water with cleaning chemicals, brush them clean with a cleaning brush and rinse them clean with water.

 Cleaning Kit Use Instructions

-Regular cleaning of the faucet, beer line, and keg coupler is extremely important.
+Regular cleaning of the faucet, beer line, and keg coupler is critical.
 If this is not performed, the beer will foam.
-Additionally bacteria, yeast, mold, and beer stone will build up and quickly degrade the quality of draft beer.
+Additionally, bacteria, yeast, mold, and beer stone will build up and quickly degrade the quality of draft beer.
 Routine cleaning is essential to maintain quality and fresh taste.